How to Stop Overreacting in a Relationship: 10 Steps

 When you find yourself getting all worked up over something, take a minute to breathe and calm yourself before you respond in a way that you’d end up regretting later.
 When you get angry and start shallow breathing or upper-chest breathing, it triggers your body’s fight-or-flight response.

 Your body believes that you’re in some kind of danger and need to fight or run away.
-It’s only natural for you to respond with heightened emotion in a time like that.
+It’s only natural for you to respond with heightened emotion at a time like that.
 To stop overreacting during that time, try deep breathing to calm your nervous system.

 There are many breathing exercises that you can try to manage stress and catch yourself before you start overreacting again.